patchamama/The-last-book-page/README-backend.md

 2. Go to Settings and open the Config Vars

-3. Ensure your application has an ALLOWED_HOST key, set to the URL of your combined project, remove the `https://` at the beginning and remove the trailing slash at the end
+3. Ensure your application has an ALLOWED_HOST key, set to the URL of your combined project, remove the `https://` at the beginning, and remove the trailing slash at the end

 4. Ensure your application has a CLIENT_ORGIN key and set it to the URL of your combined project.
 This time keep the `https://` at the beginning but remove the trailing slash at the end